 How industries measure up

 Our latest study aimed to uncover how gender representation affects what people watch.
-First, to understand what was created, we analysed over 2.7 million YouTube videos uploaded by advertisers between 1 January 2015 and 31 March 2019.
-Then we accounted for over 550 billion views through 31 May 2019 to understand what was watched in 51 markets.
+First, to understand what was created, we analysed over 2.7 million YouTube videos uploaded by advertisers between January 1, 2015, and March 31, 2019.
+Then we accounted for over 550 billion views through May 31, 2019, to understand what was watched in 51 markets.
 We wanted to know who was featured most often in the most-watched videos.
-I should also note that we recognise that gender is not solely limited to binary definitions; this report only reflects binary gender expression based on a machine learning model that uses a data set of individuals who consented to self-identify their genders.
+I should also note that we recognise gender is not solely limited to binary definitions; this report only reflects binary gender expression based on a machine learning model that uses a data set of individuals who consented to self-identify their genders.

 Distribution of videos based on gender representation

 Of the millions of ads analysed that were aggregated globally, we found that people saw male characters 56% of the time and female characters 44% of the time.
 But overall, women-led and gender-balanced videos yielded 30% more views than other videos, revealing a demand for more inclusive content.

 Percentage of screen time for female characters in YouTube ads